As a homeowner, a garbage disposal unit is likely one of the handiest appliances you?ll own.

 Garbage disposal units are a highly efficient method of food waste disposal.
 So, it would be best not to allow yourself to be swayed by false rumours.
 Installing and maintaining these appliances can be challenging, so professionals should do the task.

 This is where our expert team of plumbers comes in.
-Fixed Today Plumbing Strathfield will make installing and repairing garbage disposal a breeze.
-We offer our services round the clock so that you can get in touch with us anytime!
+Fixed Today Plumbing Strathfield will make installing and repairing garbage disposals a breeze.
+We offer our services round the clock, so you can get in touch with us anytime!